exercism/blog/stories/problem-solving-your-way-into-being-a-tech-lead-tehsphinx.md

 **Jonathan:** Wow.

 **Gabriel:** I had a project yeah, and then I worked three and a half years for that project.
-Bringing thousands of books online, the entire Content
+Bringing thousands of books online, the entire Content library

 **Jonathan:** Wow.